Club given immediate COVID-19 lifeline of £25,000 as more is being made available; Club gives free membership to NHS staff; Footballer ‘to pay golf club’s staff wages’; COVID-19 latest

 Membership applications will be taken when the season resumes.

 The former footballer Glen Johnson has revealed to talkSPORT that he and a group of friends have pledged to help fund the wages of staff at their local golf club to keep it afloat during the crisis.
+[UPDATE: Please see comments below this article, it is believed the golf club is Beaverbrook GC].

 “The night Boris Johnson announced the lockdown we were sat in the golf club,” the former England right-back said on White and Sawyer.
 “We’d just had a round of golf and we were just waiting for this speech.